openfisca/openfisca-survey-manager/README.md

 To be able to use the survey manager you have to edit two configuration files.

 - Copy [raw_data_template.ini](raw_data_template.ini) to `raw_data.ini` and edit the latter to reference the location of your raw data (SAS, stata, SPSS, CSV files).
+For paths in Windows, use `/` instead of `\` to separate folders.
+You do not need to put quotes, even when the path name contains spaces.

 - Copy [config_template.ini](config_template.ini) to `config.ini` and edit its mandatory fields.